lankydan/playground-hlHj8bHK/markdowns/welcome.md

   }
 }
 ```
 As you can see there is a lot more going on in the HATEOAS response due to all the links that have been included.
 The URIs that are included in this example might not be the most useful, but should hopefully demonstrate the idea well enough.
-From the original request that was made you have links showing where to retrieve all people and all the memberships for this person, as well as some information about the request from the `person-id` and the `self` link pointing back to the request that was just made.
+From the original request that was made you have links showing where to retrieve all people and all the memberships for this person and finally the `self` link pointing back to the request that was just made.
 Now that we have a better idea of what the resource object is we can have a look at how `PersonResource` is implemented.
 ```java
 @Getter
 public class PersonResource extends ResourceSupport {